preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Title**: Select the property that contains the title for the item to display.
 Available for "Single Item" only.
 + **Description**: Select the property that contains the description for the item(s) to display.
 Available for "Single Item" only.
 + **Image**: Select the property that contains the image for the item(s) to display.
-+ **Date**: Select the property that contains the date for the item(S) to display.
++ **Date**: Select the property that contains the date for the item(s) to display.
 + **Overlay**: If an overlay text should be shown on the image(s), add the text here.
 Available for "Roller" only.
-+ **Show Likes/Comments**: If number of likes and comments should be displayed for the item, select this option.
++ **Show Likes/Comments**: If the number of likes and comments should be displayed for the item, select this option.
-+ **Show Rating**: If the rating for the page displayed should be shown, select this option.
++ **Show Rating**: If the rating for the page(s) displayed should be shown, select this option.
 Available for "Listing With Image" only.
 + **Article Date**: Select the property that contains the article date for the item(s) to display.
 Available for "Single Item" only.
 + **Image x and y**: Select the image format here.
 Available for "Single Item" only.
 + **Open page as a dialog**: If the page should be opened in a dialog instead for in a page (new or current), select this option.